0LNetworkCommunity/libra-legacy-v6/ol/documentation/devs/swarm_qa_tools.md

 Throughout this documentation the following paths are used, but they can be changed, if the setup is different on your system:

-* libra source is cloned into $HOME/libra
+* diem source is cloned into $HOME/diem
 * the temp directory for swarm files is created in $HOME/swarm_temp

 ### Initial compile steps